WeiShaoD/neuroimage-menu/docs/source/SPM/SPM_Statistics_Modeling/statistics_Medeling.rst

 2.2 Timings for the cash trials that occurred during the second run (cash_run2.txt) 2.3 Timings for the cash trials that occurred during the third run (cash_run3.txt)

-Each of these timing files will have three columns:

-1 Onset time, in seconds, relative to the start of the scan 2 Duration of the trial, in seconds
-3 Parametric modulation(discuss later)

-Let’s take a look at the BART dataset.
-Within each subject’s func directory are files labeled events.tsv.
-These files contain three pieces of information that we need to create our timing files (also known as onset files):

-1 The name of the condition;
-2 When each trial of the condition occurred, in seconds, relative to the start of the scan; and 3 The duration of each trial.

-These need to be extracted from the events.tsv files and formatted in a way that the SPM software can read.
+These need to be extracted from the "events.tsv" files and formatted in a way that the SPM software can read.
 In this case, we will create a timing file for each condition, and then split that file according to which run the condition was in.
 In total, then, we will create four timing files:

 Each of these timing files will have the same format consisting of two columns, in the following order: